getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.a; // 2
 ```

-As you can see, the last `delete` call failed because we made the `a` property non-configurable.
+As you can see, the last `delete` call failed (silently) because we made the `a` property non-configurable.

 `delete` is only used to remove object properties (which can be removed) directly from the object in question.
 If an object property is the last remaining *reference* to some object/function, and you `delete` it, that removes the reference and now that unreferenced object/function can be garbage collected.
 But, it is **not** proper to think of `delete` as a tool to free up allocated memory as it does in other languages (like C/C++). `delete` is just an object property removal operation -- nothing more.